-Woody plant densities were sampled to test the hypothesis that more fall and winter grazing by elk and moose west as compared to east of the Snake River was limiting the recruitment of plants into larger size classes.
-Hunting may limit fall elk use east of the river.
-Circumstantial evidence of this occurrence would be a reduction, west of the river in density of one or more of the smaller size classes.
+Woody plant densities were sampled to test the hypothesis that more fall and winter grazing by elk and moose on the west side as compared to the east side of the Snake River was limiting the recruitment of plants into larger size classes.
+Hunting and other human presence may limit fall elk use east of the river.
+A reduction west of the river in density of one or more of the smaller plant size classes would be considered circumstantial evidence of this limitation.
 Ultimately taller size classes would also be reduced.
-The palatable shrubs, water birch, silverberry, russet buffaloberry, and willow, appear to be more abundant east of the river (Table 1).
+The palatable shrubs; water birch, silverberry, russet buffaloberry, and willow, appear to be more abundant east of the river (Table 1).
 Engelmann spruce appears to be increasing in all areas but more so east of the river as indicated by the presence of all age classes, suggesting the probable replacement of deciduous tree and shrub communities by spruce.

-The reconnaissance to map utilization patterns generally indicated that through late August utilization levels at the sampling sites was representative of the area where the site was located.
+The reconnaissance map utilization patterns generally indicated that through late August, utilization levels at the sampling sites were representative of the area where the site was located.
 Summer utilization of vegetation in the sagebrush-grass community of the Potholes and Cow Lake areas was low.
 Elk using the area appeared to have made more use of edges of timbered areas particularly where aspen occurred.
 Lake borders in the Potholes area had heavy use of subirrigated vegetation.
-A wet meadow near Cow Lake was found that had very little utilization of herbaceous material suggesting that grazing in that area occurs in fall and winter, if at all.
+Wet meadows near Cow Lake had very little utilization of herbaceous material and only dead willow stumps were present, suggesting that grazing in that area occurs in fall and winter.
 Antelope were making heavy use of ephemeral vegetation in the bottom of Cow Lake as the water receded.
 Floodplain herbaceous vegetation west of the Snake River was used at moderate levels.
 Highest use occurred in subirrigated perimeters of wet areas dominated by Kentucky bluegrass and clover.
 In the Cunningham pasture, subirrigated areas dominated by Kentucky bluegrass and clover were heavily used while adjacent wet areas characterized by tall sedges received little use.
 The Triangle X pasture had received light to moderate use overall.
 Few areas of intensive use were evident.
 Grazing in the Uhl Hill pasture by cattle was concentrated in the irrigated areas and adjacent lowland sagebrush-grass area downstream from the reservoir.
-Herbage in the
+Herbage in the subirrigated zone along Uhl Draw had been used heavily while the wetter soil zone near the channel received only moderate use.
+Little grazing was evident on the hills surrounding the reservoir despite abundant forages.
+Antelope Flats and the Blacktail Butte pasture had received very light use.